304 North Cardinal St.

 Plant broadleaf mustard in late summer as the first of the warm-season veggies finish harvest.
 Broadleaf mustard will produce leafy greens for a month or two, followed by little yellow flowers.
 It generally takes about 3 months for mustard to produce seeds.
 When growing it for green manure, make sure to cut down the crop before the seeds are produced.
 After trimming, work the organic matter into the soil as green manure.

 Iron Clay Pea (Vigna unguiculata), also known as cowpeas, is a warm-weather cover crop used to enrich soil in climates where the spring and fall growing seasons are separated by mid-summer drought.
 As a cover crop, it suppresses weeds and attracts pollinators.
 As a green manure, it pulls nitrogen from the surrounding air, making it available for fall-planted vegetable crops.
-Here is the type of cowpeas used for green manure:

 Brown top millet (Brachiaria ramosa) is a warm-weather grass that makes a great cover crop and green manure during the summertime.
 Millet can be used to fill bare patches in mid-summer that are expected to last about 2 months before fall planting takes place.
 This cover crop crowds out weeds when the weeds are at their strongest (and somehow manages to grow faster than they do – amazing!).
 This quick growth adds lots of organic matter to the soil when cut down and used as green manure.